OmarAlMayouf/spring-redis-ratelimiter/readme.md

 An **Open-Source, lightweight, annotation-based rate limiting library** for Spring Boot using Redis to protect endpoints from abuse (OTP spam, login throttling, IP limiting, etc.).

+> Please note that this library is under constant improvment
 ---

 ## Example use cases: